 Even more compelling is that fact that the writer of the P Source had a name for God that is not found anywhere else, El Shaddai, probably best translated as “God of the Mountains”.
 This was a quite different name for God, and one not used at all in Israel as far as we know.
 It would have been a rather strange thing for a self-appointed guardian of orthodoxy to have introduced this name, if he had not found it in an earlier source.

 The group identifier “Hebrew,” first used once the Israelites entered Egypt, shows a knowledge of those times that is unlikely to have been otherwise carried down to 1000 BC.
 We know about the Haribu from the Armana letters.
-These are the Hebrews of the Pentateuch, of which grouping the Israelites were a sub-section.
-These Haribu (trouble-making dwellers in tents) caused difficulties for the Hurrian kings of Canaan.
+The Hebrews of the Pentateuch are a sub-group of the Haribu.
+The Haribu (stateless people) caused difficulties for the Hurrian kings of Canaan.
 Given the political conditions of the time, it would not have been surprising if the Egyptians considered the Israelites to be Haribu.
 This is what emerges in the text, with Joseph being described as a Hebrew (= Haribu) in Genesis 41:12; in a later story, Pharaoh commanded the midwives to kill the Hebrew boys (Exodus 1:15), and so on.

 Finally, the writer of the P Source was quite confused about Abraham’s origins.
 He knew he had settled in the Aramean territory around Haran, since Abraham and Isaac both sought wives for their sons in that region, but somehow he also thought that Abraham was originally from “Ur of the Chaldeans.”
 If there were no difficulties in his sources (at least as he understood them), there would not be this surviving difficulty in the final P Source narrative, but it remains.

 By way of background, one can say that Ur was formerly a Sumerian city, south of Babylon, but many centuries later it was occupied by Amorite adventurers, the Chaldeans.
-They had left northern Syria and taken possession of the territory occupied by Sumerians over a thousand years earlier.
+They had left northern Syria (of which Haran was a part) and taken possession of the territory occupied by Sumerians over a thousand years earlier.
 Also contributing to the author’s confusion (but our illumination), Haran was a centre of moon worship in northern Syria, just as Ur had been a Sumerian centre of moon worship.

 While the naming of Abraham’s city of origin appears to have defeated the P Source writer, it is likely that it was actually Haran in northern Syria, not the old Sumerian city.
 Yet even this confusion points to a source used by the P Source writer that predated his own times by many generations, which itself reflected the conditions and naming conventions used at the time of Abraham.
 (Was it Ur of the Arameans, or something similar, to distinguish it from its “sister city” in southern Mesopotamia?)